 “When your blow-dryer is on cool, you’ll seal your hair’s cuticle layer that opened up due to sweat.
 Next, wrap your hair around your head in circular motions, and tie it down with a silk scarf.
 Sometimes after I work out, I’ll wear my hair smoothed back into a tight ponytail for a few days.
 It’ll be back to normal in no time.”

-Darby’s method is to first identify where your hair’s central sweat spot is.
+Darby’s method is similar, but she makes sure to first identify where your hair’s central sweat spot is.
 “I sweat at the top of my head, so I pull my ponytail right up to the exact spot I sweat,” she notes.
 “I pull my ponytail up tight enough so that my roots won’t curl up, but loose enough so that I won’t pull my edges out.
 Then I apply coconut oil to my edges and wear a cotton band to absorb the moisture and soak up the sweat.
 If my edges get too sweaty after working out, I take a blow-dryer on cool and let the air hit my hair so it doesn’t curl up.
 I’ll keep the ponytail in as long as I can so my hair fully dries from my workout.
 When I have a blowout, my workouts are planned out.”

 Don't Let Your Hair Stop Your Sweat